King Louie: Reception

-The characterization of King Louie has frequently been cited as an example of racial stereotyping in Disney films - as some view him as a negative sterotype of African Americans.
-However, as discussed above, that was not the filmmaker's intention- as the character and mannerisms of King Louie were largely based on his voice actor, Louis Prima - a well-known Italian American jazz musician and performer, who would have been instantly recognizable to audiences in the late-1960s.
-While Louis Armstrong was briefly considered for the part, upon realizing the negative implications, the film-makers quickly steered away from that direction.
+The characterization of King Louie has frequently been cited as an example of racial stereotyping in Disney films, as some view him as a negative stereotype of African Americans.
+This was not the filmmaker's intention, as Louie's character and mannerisms were based on his voice actor, Louis Prima - a well-known Italian American jazz musician and performer who would have been instantly recognizable to audiences.
+Louis Armstrong was briefly considered for the part, but the filmmakers dropped the idea after realizing the negative implications.

-In his 2004 book The Gospel According to Disney, Mark Pinsky asserts that a child in the current environment (as opposed to in the late 1960s) would not discern any racial dimension to the portrayal.
-Pinsky also relates Orlando Sentinel's film critic Jay Bogar's assertion that "the primates could be perceived as representing African Americans in a time of turmoil, but [that Bogar] saw no racism in the portrayal."
+In his 2004 book, The Gospel According to Disney, Mark Pinsky asserts that a child in the current environment (as opposed to in the late 1960s) would not discern any racial dimension to the portrayal.
+Pinsky also relates Orlando Sentinel's film critic Jay Bogar's assertion that "the primates could be perceived as representing African Americans in a time of turmoil, but [that Bogar] saw no racism in the portrayal".